 Citi Double Cash Card

-You’ll earn 2x points on all dining purchases with the Citi ThankYou Premier, and with no foreign transaction fees you can use the card worldwide.
-The card has a $95 annual fee which isn’t waived the first year.
+You’ll earn 3x points on all dining purchases with the Citi Premier® Card (review), and with no foreign transaction fees you can use the card worldwide.
+The card has a $95 annual fee.
 For those of you that are looking for a card with a lower annual fee than the Chase Sapphire Reserve or Citi Prestige, this would be my recommendation.
-Additionally are some changes coming to the card in August, which are favorable.
-The card will earn 3x points at restaurants as of August 23, 2020, in addition to 3x point on air travel and hotels, gas stations, and supermarkets.

 Best Credit Cards for Purchasing Dining Gift Cards

 If you’re purchasing dining gift cards directly from a restaurant, any of the cards on this list can be used for the transaction.
 You should earn the applicable bonus points as the purchase should code as dining.
 You’ll earn 5x points with the Citi Prestige, 4x points with the American Express Gold Card, etc. If you’re purchasing the gift cards at a supermarket, office supply store, or another merchant, you can use one of the following cards:

 Chase Ink Business Cash at Office Supply Stores